GValiente/butano/README.md

 ## Butano Fighter

 Stay alive while you shoot at everything that moves!
+What else do you need?

 The full source code and the creative commons assets of this game are in [its project folder](games/butano-fighter).